graemeblair/ddorg/README.md

 ## How do I run the build script locally?

 **Warning**: Running this script will erase blog posts in the content directory.
 Make sure that you have committed them before running this script.
-Also, you must reset the project directory before you build the blog pages because building any of the other sections deletes the blog pages.
+Also, you must `git reset` the project directory before you build the blog pages because building any of the other sections deletes the blog pages.

 Steps for running locally on macOS: